budparr/budparr.com/_landing_pages/about.md

 I earned a Bachelor of Science and Master of Arts from New York University.

-He runs the blog/resource site, [{static is} The New Dynamic](https://www.thenewdynamic.org/), exploring static web technologies and the “post-CMS” paradigm.
+In my spare time, I run the [{static is} The New Dynamic](https://www.thenewdynamic.org/), project, exploring static web technologies and the “post-CMS” paradigm.

 He lives on the upper west side of Manhattan with his wife and three sons.